 - The Quiet Book by Deborah Underwood

-- MONDAYS: Little Explorers, Ages 2-6 Discovery is right round the corner as children learn while they play.
-Through guided activities, sensory bins, freestyle crafts, and group stories, your little explorer will delve into the worlds of science, technology, engineering, art, and math!
-See the events calendar for upcoming dates & times.
+- FRIDAYS: STEAM Explorers, Ages 2-6 Discovery is right round the corner as children learn while they play.
+Through guided activities, sensory bins, freestyle crafts, & group stories, your little explorer will delve into the worlds of science, technology, engineering, art, & math!
+No registration required.

 Parents and caregivers are encouraged to visit these websites to learn more about early literacy and get ideas on how to integrate early literacy practices into their daily lives.